jeanettedepatie/sandbox/README.md

 # sandbox
-Jeanette can use this to learn more about github.
+Jeanette can use this to learn more about github today.